×

 MARSHALL — Audrey Swanson scored a game-high 24 points in her final regular-season home game as a member of the Southwest Minnesota State University womens basketball team Thursday night against Augustana.
 The Mustangs capitalized on the performance, pulling away late in the third quarter to claim a 74-71 Northern Sun Intercollegiate Conference win.

 Swanson was one of four seniors on the team recognized in a postgame ceremony.
 Alongside her was starting forward Maddie Thorfinnson, center Kenadi Buchholz and Zoie Centers.
+Centers was unavailable to play her senior season due to an injury.

 Starting center Natalie Nielsen was unavailable for the game due to an injury, but Buchholz stepped up when needed by SMSU.
 She played nine minutes in the first half, tying her season-high for a full game, and finished the night with 17 minutes on the court.
 Her 8 points on 3 of 4 shooting tied her season total heading into the night.

 Augustana trailed for all but the first two minutes of the first half.
-After a strong close to the first to cut the gap to 3 at halftime, however, the Vikings came out strong in the second and tied the gape up at 40-all on a Kristen Edmonds 3 in the first minute of the second.
+After a strong close to the first to cut the gap to 3 at halftime, however, the Vikings came out strong in the second and tied the game up at 40-all on a Kristen Edmonds 3 in the first minute of the second.

 Nicole Maenke responded quickly for the Mustangs, knocking down a 3-pointer and the Mustangs retained a steady one- or two-possession lead from there.

 Maliyah Elliot hit a layup for Augustana in the game’s first possession, but that was the lone lead of the game for the Vikings.
-Kylan Gerads answered with a layup on the ensuing possession for the Mustangs, and paint points from Kennadi Buchholz and Gerads and a Swanson 3 quickly gave the Mustangs a 9-4 lead.
+Gerads answered with a layup on the ensuing possession for the Mustangs, and paint points from Buchholz and Gerads and a Swanson 3 quickly gave the Mustangs a 9-4 lead.

 The Mustangs started to pull away with four minutes left in the fourth quarter, with back-to-back 3s from Swanson and Maddie Thorfinnson bringing the cushion to 9 points.